-Component Type of impact/ Severity (for negative impacts) Impacts and Risks Recommended Mitigation Measures Environmental Protection for wild animals and birds.
-3.5.1.
-Establishment of 10 quarantine enclosures; 3.5.2.
-Establishment of veterinary points in 10 institutions of the State Institution "Specially Protected Natural Areas" under the Committee on Environmental Protection, purchase of medicines and vaccines for wild animals, establishment of a cold chain.
-Operation phase Negative The same as for Component 2.1 The same mitigation measures as for Component 2.1.
-All activities during the operation phase related to this subcomponent should be implemented in accordance with established regime of specially protected areas stated in the Law of the RT "On specially protected natural areas" More detailed information about special regimes of SPNA is given in Section 2.1.3.
-3.6.
-Purchase of special transport for detection and delivery of carcasses of wild animals and birds to veterinary laboratories for examination in the territory of Sughd, Khatlon, GBAR, DRS, Dushanbe.
+Component Type of impact/ Severity (for negative impacts) Impacts and Risks Recommended Mitigation Measures 3.6.
+Purchase of special transport for detection and delivery of carcasses of wild animals and birds Positive N/a to veterinary laboratories for examination in the territory of Sughd, Khatlon, GBAR, DRS, Dushanbe.
 3.6.1.
-Purchase of special transport for delivery of carcasses of wild animals for 10 State Protected Areas, purchase of vehicle boxes and mobile refrigeration chambers.
-Positive Negative OHS requirements for working in mobile laboratories will be developed under the Component 2
+Purchase of special transport for delivery of carcasses of wild animals for 10 State Protected Areas, purchase of vehicle boxes Negative OHS requirements for working in mobile laboratories will be developed under the Component 2